jasonsiders/apex-async-actions/README.md

 # `apex-async-actions`

-Async Actions uses the power of the Salesforce platform to make it easier to launch, process, and track business-critical asynchronous tasks.
-Developers can define your own custom _Actions_ through Apex code, and then control and monitor its execution with declarative tools.
+Welcome to `apex-async-actions`, a Salesforce platform tool designed to simplify and enhance asynchronous task management.
+This tool empowers developers to create and manage custom asynchronous actions using Apex code, enhancing scalability and reliability for complex Salesforce orgs.

 ## Why?

-As Salesforce orgs grow in size and complexity, the need for asynchronous processing grows in importance.
-While there is much to be gained from deferring critical business processes, perils await those who do so carelessly, including painful debugging, sudden, unexplained failures, and a lack of configurability.
+As Salesforce orgs scale in size and complexity, asynchronous processing becomes increasingly crucial.
+Deferring critical business processes offers significant benefits, but it also introduces challenges such as difficult debugging, unexpected failures, and limited configurability.

-`apex-async-actions` hopes to address many of these concerns, and to make asynchronous processing easier.

-By tracking each instance of an operation as an `AsyncAction__c` record, developers can quickly trigger, track and troubleshoot their operations, or empower their admins and stakeholders to do so themselves.
+`apex-async-actions` aims to mitigate these issues and simplify asynchronous processing.
+By tracking each operation instance as an `AsyncAction__c` record, developers can easily trigger, monitor, and troubleshoot their processes, or enable admins and stakeholders to do so independently.

-A suite of configuration options allows developers to customize many aspects of their asynchronous jobs:
+A range of configuration options allows developers to tailor various aspects of their asynchronous jobs:

-- **How should the job be triggered?**
+- **How/When Job is Triggered**: Define how your action processor should be initiated, and how often it should run.
-- **How many records should the job process per invocation?**
+- **Batch Size**: Specify the number of records to process per invocation.
-- **Should certain types of failures be automatically retried?**
+- **Error Handling**: Determine if certain types of errors should be automatically retried.

 ## **Getting Started**